whoschek/bzfs/README.md

     Has same naming format as SRC_DATASET.
 During replication, destination datasets that do not yet exist are created as necessary, along with their parent and ancestors.

+    *Performance Note:* bzfs automatically replicates multiple
+    datasets in parallel.
+It replicates snapshots in parallel across datasets and serially within a dataset.
+All child datasets of a dataset may be processed in parallel.
+For consistency, processing of a dataset only starts after processing of all its ancestor datasets has completed.
+Further, when a thread is ready to start processing another dataset, it chooses the next dataset wrt. case-insensitive sort order from the datasets that are currently available for start of processing.
+Initially, only the roots of the selected dataset subtrees are available for start of processing.
+The degree of parallelism is configurable with the --threads option (see below).